 The best hydroponic system for basil is the Deep Water Culture (DWC) system.

 This is because it is a simple and efficient system that is easily set up at home.
-The DWC system consists of a container filled with growing media, a watertight tray to catch any water drains from the container, an air pump, an air stone, and a light source.
+The DWC system consists of a container with nutrient solution, net pots filled with growing media, a watertight tray, an air pump, an air stone, and a light source.

 How to Set Up a Deep Water Culture (DWC) Hydroponic System?